Reading Time: 11 minutes

 Historical Use in Traditional Medicine

 Herbal supplements have been around for a long time!
 Before modern medicine, people relied on plants for healing.
-Traditional medicine systems, like Traditional Chinese Medicine and Ayurveda, have used herbs for centuries.
+Traditional medicine systems, such as Traditional Chinese Medicine and Ayurveda, have used herbs for centuries.
 This history can give us clues about which herbs might be helpful, even if we don’t fully understand why.
 It’s like learning from the past.

 It’s important to remember that just because something has been used for a long time doesn’t automatically mean it’s safe or effective.
-But, this historical use can guide modern research and help us identify promising areas to explore.
+However, this historical use can guide modern research and help us identify promising areas to explore.

 Future Directions in Herbal Research